A research project by Vermeir & Heiremans and Luke Mason

 Public moments to date:

-The Radical Politics of Jorn, Artistic Reflections on Value, Economy, and Property.
-Performative lecture at Kunsten Museum of Modern Art (Aalborg, Denmark, February 2020)
+Was Jorn an Activist?
+Artistic Reflections on Value, Economy, and Property.
+Performative lecture at Kunsten Museum of Modern Art (Aalborg, Denmark, February 2020).
+View PDF version of this performative lecture

 Researching sustainable practices through art & law: Walks (a reenactment in Spa), Intersection of Finance and Society, London (December 2019)